Russmar14/activity02-slr/day01-fitting/activity02.md

 center, spread, shape, and potential outliers.
 What measures could/should be used to describe these?

-- IQR and median describe the middle and middle 50% of the data.
-Shape is unimodal or bimodal in these cases.
+**- IQR and median describe the middle and middle 50% of the data.
+Shape is unimodal or bimodal in these cases.**

 You might not know of one for each of those terms.